AlbertoPradodv/mba_extention_pearson_ds_2022/README.md

 Graduation project for the extention of MBA Applied Data Science for Business on Pearson College of London

-# Rai Monitoring
-Raízen Monitoring Library (`rai_monitoring`) is a custom library to aggregate our Machine Learning monitoring framework.

 -----------

 ## Description: